liamw9534/mopidy-btmanager/README.rst

 Note: If you wish to use the gstreamer bluetooth plugin then you also need to add ``Socket`` to the ``Enable`` option list.
 Do not add this option unless you plan to use the gstreamer bluetooth plugin.
+Note: If you are enabling ``attach_audio_sink`` then you must ensure ``Socket`` is enabled.

 Audio Rendering
 ---------------

 The `mopidy-btmanager` extension will allow the user to establish bluetooth connections to A2DP audio sources and sinks.
-However, in order to route audio to an audio sink, you will require a separate entity that is able to push Mopidy audio onto the available bluetooth media (A2DP) transport.
+However, by default, in order to route audio to an audio sink, you will require a separate entity that is able to push Mopidy audio onto the available bluetooth media (A2DP) transport.
 There are a number of different ways of doing this: